 Scope and Topics

-This conference focuses on four aspects of Quantum Computing and Quantum-inspired formalisms:
+This conference focuses on three aspects of Quantum Computing and Quantum-inspired formalisms:

 AI for Quantum Computing